 |Federal Graduate PLUS Loan3||X|

-Unclassified graduate students and most Extended Learning students are ineligible for financial aid.
+Unclassified graduate students and most College of Professional & Global Education students are ineligible for financial aid.

 Students enrolled at least half-time in a post-baccalaureate teaching credential program not leading to a graduate degree may be considered for a Pell Grant only for those courses required to complete the teaching credential program.